hahooh/mcp-streaming-http-proxy-nodejs/README.md

 - **STDIO Transport**: Used by local MCP clients (like Claude Desktop)
 - **Streaming HTTP Transport**: Used by remote MCP servers accessible via HTTP/HTTPS

-This proxy allows you to use remote MCP servers that expose SSE endpoints from applications that only support STDIO-based MCP connections.
+This proxy allows you to use remote MCP servers that expose Streaming HTTP endpoints from applications that only support STDIO-based MCP connections.

 ## Features